pau1a/Arklowdun/docs/storage-conventions.md

 dense from zero.
 Queries that return ordered data should sort by `position, created_at`.
 Notes additionally sort by `z, position, created_at` so higher `z` values appear on top.

+Notes currently persist to local JSON (file-backed).
+A DB helper (`bring_note_to_front`) exists for the future SQLite migration; it's intentionally unused in runtime builds.

 ## Generating IDs

 ```ts